sigp/lighthouse/book/src/api-bn.md

 ## HTTP Request/Response Examples

 This section contains some simple examples of using the HTTP API via `curl`.
-All endpoints are documented in the [Eth Beacon Node API specification][OpenAPI].
+All endpoints are documented in the [Beacon Node API specification][OpenAPI].

 ### View the head of the beacon chain